blacklightpy/vaultofknowledge/Solving the Operating System naming schemes.md

 For the sake of pragmatism, one can either call these systems by entirely different names - for example, GNU/Linux could just be called Swash.
 But this differentiates them from other systems like GNU/kFreeBSD.

 Another problem is that, some people argue that if GNU is to be given importance, we should have to give importance to many other projects that make up a Linux distribution, like GNU/Linux/systemd/X/KDE/.. and so on.
-But speaking with a sense of pragmatism and idealism, GNU deserves a special mention in such distributions because the GNU project is what m
+But speaking with a sense of pragmatism and idealism, GNU deserves a special mention in such distributions because the GNU project is what makes such systems be an operating system at the lowest level and not just the Linux kernel.
+So the name of the operating system would have to include GNU and Linux.
+For systems that don't use the GNU userland, Stallman hasn't given any rules, and projects like Android and it's derivatives just call themselves whatever they feel like.
+Alpine Linux is an example that retains the name Linux.

+To standardize this, we can take a look at a system I mentioned earlier - Debian GNU/kFreeBSD.
+The "k" in kFreeBSD stands for kernel, and since

 We can adopt a naming scheme like u(Userland)/k(Kernel).